 How are meningiomas classified?

-According to the World Health Organization (WHO), meningiomas are classified into three grades of severity based on fine tissue criteria:
+According to the World Health Organization (WHO), meningiomas are classified into three grades based on histopathological criteria:

 What symptoms do meningiomas cause?